razzikk09-zikzik/razzikk09-zikzik/README.md

 <td width="50%">

 ### 🤫 Whispr
-An **anonymous messaging app** with secure message flow, reveal logic, and thoughtful user-safety design baked in from day one.
+**Anonymous messaging app** with secure message flow, reveal logic, and thoughtful user-safety design baked in from day one.

 `Next.js` `Firebase` `JavaScript`